Websocket API

 ct.get_trace method

 Requests the Code Tracing trace identified by a request ID value.
-The Code Tracing trace MUST be processed before the trace can be requested.
+The Code Tracing trace must be processed before the trace can be requested.

 Request